How to masterfully manage difficult amusement park guest interactions while maintaining the relationship – and your cool.

-One of the biggest complaints in customer service is the perception that the person we’re talking to doesn’t care and isn’t going to do anything about our concern.
+One of the biggest complaints in guest experience is the perception that the person we’re talking to doesn’t care and isn’t going to do anything about our concern.
 If we take too long to act we can lose credibility and control of the situation.
 Ever have a person roll their eyes at you and demand to see a manager?
 Most likely it’s because you didn’t assume control of the situation which caused them to lose confidence.
 So be quick to engage with a guest when there’s an issue.
-In fact, always be on the lookout for guests who are beginning to look confused or frustrated and head off any difficult situations before they escalate.
-As soon as you realize a guest has a concern, make eye contact, get engaged and tell them with your verbal and nonverbal cues, “I can absolutely help you with that.”
+In fact, always be on the lookout for amusement park guests who are beginning to look confused or frustrated and head off any difficult situations before they escalate.
+As soon as you realize a park guest has a concern, make eye contact, get engaged and tell them with your verbal and nonverbal cues, “I can absolutely help you with that.”
 Language emphasizers such as “absolutely” and “definitely” boost the listener’s confidence in your ability and generally will begin to diffuse tension.

 Once you understand the situation, think creatively to try and solve it.
 Often it’s just replacing an item or ticket or fixing a transaction error.
 Assure the guest that you can help them, and try to resolve complaints using language such as, “I’m sorry this has happened.
-What I can do is replace your item and then how about I give you all some passes to come back and enjoy our other attractions next time you visit?”
+What I can do is replace your item and then how about I give you all some passes to come back and enjoy our other park attractions next time you visit?”
 Positioning the solution this way helps guests feel like you’re on the same side, and you’re invested in their guest experience.
 Always try to give them a sense of what you can do for them vs. focusing on the negative.
 And, of course, finish every interaction by thanking them for their feedback and their business.

 5. Shake off any lingering negativity.

 The effects of a negative guest interaction can impact the rest of your shift and those around you.
 If you’re feeling anxious or upset after a difficult interaction, it might be wise to get your position covered while you take a moment to collect yourself.
-Over time, negative emotions that linger can become baggage that weighs down other experiences with guests, teammates, even our families.
+Over time, negative emotions that linger can become baggage that weighs down other experiences with guests, teammates and even our families.